 My cousin gave me a framed backpack carrier in 1999 for my oldest child.
 I didn’t even know people carried babies then.
 I never saw anyone else carry a baby.
 But it kept the number of Code Adams that we had to call down to just two or three.
 Second child born in 2012 and my still sister-in-law told me I needed an Ergo.
 I don’t even remember how I heard about babywearing or the babywearing group in OKC that later became a BWI chapter.

 I’m involved with BWI because I met someone through a mutual friend who wears her child with special needs.
 I listened to her talk about how babywearing changed the way her family functioned and provided inclusion for her daughter.
-I want to promote babywearing to healthcare professionals so people don’t have to just stumble upon it themselves.
+I want to promote babywearing to healthcare professionals so people don’t have to just stumble upon it themselves such a plastic surgeons or dermatologist from Medical Dermatology.
 And so people will stop telling parents that they can’t wear their child because “blank”. – Robyn

 Babywearing to me is centering, a connection to my roots.
 I love knowing I’m carrying like my grandmother carried, and the physical weight of my kids on me is one of my favorite feelings in the world.
 It makes me feel strong and brave.
 Babywearing meetings to me are very much more than the actual babywearing.
 The parents at our meetings may have questions or want to practice things here and there, but what I value more is seeing them grin with that validation of “I can do this myself, I have this skill that is inherent in me, I can carry my baby and I understand it well enough that I could teach someone else if I wanted to.” – Becky